mesn1985/WebApplicationSecurityBasicsLab/crAPI/5_basic_Authentication_Attacks.md

 ---

 ## 🔓 Attacking Password Recovery & OTP

-This exercise explores exploiting weak OTP and legacy API behavior.
+> Burp suite commmunity edition, is very slow, so you could choose to use Wfuzz or ZAP for step 3 This exercise explores exploiting weak OTP and legacy API behavior.

 ### Step 1: Understand crAPI's OTP Password Recovery